Simple Tips for

 Vin Gupta, Founder and CEO

 Every salesperson and marketer should know the basic profile of their customers.
 Who they are, where they live, what industries they are in and what their needs are.
+Once you know these, it’s much easier to find new prospects.

 - Self-mailer: This piece requires no envelope, such as a postcard or simple brochure